GitTimeraider/LooseLinuxScripts/Backup/README.md

 BACKUP_LIMIT: Maximal amount of backups that wil be saved with the backup mode.
 Removes the oldest backup file if it already reached 4.
 Only works in backup mode.

 Exclusions: Exclusions is not a separate variable.
-Go into the script up to the --exclude portion of the bacup tar command and copy on of the lines after which you adjust the location for a new exclusion.
+Go into the script up to the --exclude portion of the bacup tar command and fully copy one of the lines after which you adjust the location for a new exclusion.

 ### Restoring specific files